Technology

 British Gas

 British Gas is offering smart meters to dual fuel customers across Great Britain who meet its eligibility criteria.
-It has already installed two and a half million smart meters in homes.
+It has already installed 3.3 million smart meters in homes - more than half of the total domestic smart meters installed so far.
 British Gas's smart meter comes with an in-home display unit, which shows you your energy use in real time, and how much it is costing you.

-You may not be eligible for a smart meter yet if you're on Economy 7 with storage heaters, have a specialist meter, meters which are more than five meters from the property, or have no connectivity to the smart meter communications network.
+- Meters which are more than five meters from the property, or have no connectivity to the smart meter communications network.

+It was the first energy firm to install a SMETS2 meter in a customer's home in August 2017, working with technology firm Landis + Gyr.
+It's now carrying out pilot installations of other second-generation meters.

 EDF Energy

-EDF Energy has installed over 150,000 smart meters and is contacting customers in areas where smart meter appointments are available.
+EDF Energy has installed over 250,000 smart meters and is contacting customers in areas where smart meter appointments are available.
+It’s not installing smart meters for prepayment customers yet.
 Details about your energy use are available through the My Account app; or you can choose to have a smart meter display.

 Eon

-Eon is able to install smart meters for the majority of its domestic customers and has installed around half a million so far.
+Eon is able to install smart meters for the majority of its domestic customers and has installed almost a million so far.
 It says that some customers’ homes may not have sufficient signal strength for a smart meter yet; Eon aims to identify potential problems when customers book an installation appointment.

 Its smart energy display shows how much energy you’re using and how much it costs, in real time.
 You can also set a budget and be alerted if you overspend.